cesanta/mongoose/docs/Embed.md

       mg_destroy_server(&server);
       return 0;
     }

-Note that URI handler must output valid HTTP response, which includes the reply line with status code `HTTP/1.0 200 OK`, HTTP headers which are empty in our example, and message body `Hello world!\n`.
-Note that reply line is ended with `\r\n`, and HTTP headers are also ended with `\r\n`.

 Below is the list of compilation flags that enable or disable certain features.
 By default, some features are enabled, and could be disabled